aregtech/areg-sdk/docs/wiki/cmake-functions.md

 ### `addSharedLibEx`
 - **Syntax**: `addSharedLibEx(target_name target_namespace source_list library_list)`
 - **Purpose**: Creates a shared library with specified source files and options, importing and auto-linking the AREG Framework library along with any additional libraries.
 - **Parameters**:
   - `target_name` [in]: Name of the shared library to build.
-  - `target_namespace` [in]: Namespace of the target, used for aliasing (pass an empty string if no aliasing is needed).
+  - `target_namespace` [in]: Namespace for aliasing.
+Can be empty string if no aliasing.
   - `source_list` [in]: List of source files to build the shared library.
   - `library_list` [in]: Libraries for linking.
 - **Usage**: `addSharedLibEx(<target-name> <namespace-opt> <source-list> <library-list>)`

 ### `addSharedLib`
 - **Syntax**: `addSharedLib(target_name source_list)`
-- **Purpose**: Creates a shared library with specified sources, options, imports, and auto-linking the AREG Framework library.
+- **Purpose**: Wrapper for [`addSharedLibEx`](#addsharedlibex), assuming there is no aliasing and no list for linking.
+Creates a shared library with specified sources, options, imports, and auto-linking the AREG Framework library.
 - **Parameters**:
   - `target_name` [in]: Name of the shared library to build.
   - `source_list` [in]: List of source files to build the shared library.